 The mayor of New York City proposed to divest nearly $5 billion out of fossil fuel stocks, which is expected to cost New York City $1.5 billion.
 While divesting from certain stocks may be the morally right thing to do, it can jeopardize retirees’ money across the country.

 Is “The Big Three” becoming & the rules for a company to be the “The Big Four”?

 We are often asked if marijuana will become number four.
 Even though legal for recreation or medical purposes in some states, the Drug Enforcement Administration (DEA) considers cannabis a Schedule I drug.
 According to the DEA, there is no currently accepted medical benefits and a high potential for abuse.

 Given this definition added to the SP 500, it is unlikely that a “pot stock” will be added anytime soon.
 Despite their lack of inclusion on major stock indexes, cannabis stocks still garner a lot of attention.
 When considering the morality of investing in cannabis, there is no clear answer.

 It’s often said that cannabis is not as deadly as tobacco.
 It’s also safe to say that legalizing marijuana won’t create world peace.
 Whether or not you consider cannabis a socially responsible investment boils down to personal beliefs, convictions, and morals.

-So, whether your current portfolio strategy includes investing in companies with strong environmental, social and governmental practices, or your goal is to make an impact in the future, the Means Team is here to listen and guide you every step of the way, helping you to choose investments that support the change you want to see in the world.
+Whether your current portfolio strategy includes investing in companies with strong environmental, social, and governmental practices, or your goal is to make an impact in the future, the Means Team is here to guide you every step of the way, helping you to choose investments that support the change you want to see in the world.